Force Lock Screen After User Inactivity via Intune

 End User Experience

-[Update] – I have been monitoring this policy for a day and can confirm it is functioning as expected.
-However, it locks the screen after just 1 minute of inactivity, as configured, which is rather inconvenient.
-As a result, I have adjusted the setting to a more reasonable duration of 15 or 30 minutes.
+[Update] I monitored this policy for a day and can confirm that it is working as expected.
+However, with the idle time set to 1 minute for testing, the screen locks too frequently and becomes inconvenient.
+As a result, I have updated the setting to a more practical duration of 15 or 30 minutes.

 MDM PolicyManager: Set policy int, Policy: (MaxInactivityTimeDeviceLock), Area: (DeviceLock), EnrollmentID requesting merge: (ECF013C0-C688-44AF-A24D-00371433C793), Current User: (Device), Int: (0x1), Enrollment Type: (0x6), Scope: (0x0).